Can you please explain how the hip flask defence works and can you really defend drink driving allegations using it?

 You can only run the hip flask defence if it applies to the circumstances of your case.
 It does work if it’s the truth and the magistrates believe you.

-The defence is normally used where someone has been seen driving.
+The defence is normally used where someone has been seen driving and reported.
 Then gets home and has a drink, after which the police arrive and take a blood sample.
-The argument is based on the fact that the alcohol that took them over the drink drive limit was consumed after they had stopped driving, therefore they were not over the limit at the time they were driving.
+The hip flask argument is based on the fact that the alcohol that took them over the drink drive limit was consumed after they had stopped driving, therefore they were not over the limit at the time they were driving.

 To establish this defence you need to get a pharmacologist to do a back calculation to show that at the time you were driving you were under the limit.
 This is not cheap!